Getting Started with Kuzzle and Webpack #

 This code does the following:

-• creates an instance of the SDK
+from its NPM package - creates an instance of the SDK

-• connects it to Kuzzle running on localhost with the websocket protocol
+- connects it to Kuzzle running on

-• defines a filter for the subscription to be done later (drivers with "B" license)
+protocol - defines a filter for the subscription to be done later (drivers with "B" license)

-• defines a callback that will be called whenever a notification is received from Kuzzle (print driver name to console)
+- defines a callback that will be called whenever a notification is received from Kuzzle (print driver name to console)

-• subscribes for notifications on the yellow-taxi collection
+- subscribes for notifications on the

 You can execute this code in the same page as before or in another page of your app.
 Whatever option you choose, to execute the code, you just need to require it in your page